 Keep Existing Customers

 Just because someone brought something from you on Amazon, doesn’t mean that they want to shop only on Amazon for the rest of their lives.
 They might want to compare prices on eBay, use an Etsy gift voucher, or support an independent brand’s own website.
 Multi-channel selling lets your current customers shop where they want, while still remaining loyal to you.
+You can also choose to maintain pricing across all your platforms by using a repricing tool.

 Beat Your Competition